zenab12/fylo_data_storage_component/README.md

 ### What I learned
 - How to use functions and mixins and more in scss
 - how to create psuedo elements with ::before and ::after

+### Continued development

+- I will improve code in scss to become more clean nearly .

 ### Useful resources